bsalehe/Bioinformatics-projects/Previous-projects/probes_capture_design_mitochondrial_genomes/docs/README.md

 Milestones:

-- Installing tools (HiCapTools, Mr.Bait) (1 day)
+- Installing tools (HiCapTools, Mr.Bait).
-- Designing mitochondrial capture probes with Mr.Bait (2 Days)
+- Designing mitochondrial capture probes with Mr.Bait.

 Delivery: A summary table of the probes or list of probes for species under investigation.